 Similar to CPUs, buying the newest graphics card with the fastest most powerful GPU, while desirable, is not usually the best use of your budget.
 However, if you are going to blow your budget anyway, it is better to spend it on a higher-performing graphics card than on the faster CPUs.

 Of all the component choices you will be asked to make for your custom-built PC, RAM is the most straightforward.
-The absolute bare minimum for a desktop PC in 2018 is 8GB.
+The absolute bare minimum for a desktop PC is 8GB.
 Opting for 16GB would be better.
 You will need more than 16GB only if you plan on capturing or editing videos.

 Some boutique builders will offer you the opportunity to buy fancy name-brand RAM with large heat sinks that are guaranteed to work faster and stay cooler.
 Unless you plan on overclocking your new computer to very precise levels, trying to inch out that last bit of performance, paying extra for fancy RAM makes little sense.
 Higher performing graphics card or CPUs is a better place to spend your budget.